Demonic Males: Summary

 Bonobos are dominated by a matriarchal system, and are unique for their female-biased dispersal relationships that encourage resolution and peace-making tactics among the group, and discourage violence and war.
 Anthropological parallels can be made to human subcultures such as the Hippies, expressed in the motto that Hippies and Bonobos make love, not war.
-Anthropologists using post modern perspective try to explain how Bonobo social structure rejects aggression and focuses on the power of cooperation, and how this benefits the overall survival of the group.

-The authors consider male violence to be evolutionarily undesirable and morally reprehensible (explicitly detailing the Hutu-Tutsi cross-genocides in Africa's Great Ape habitats, and citing Charlotte Perkins Gilman's female utopian novel Herland [1915]), and argue that the advent of modern weapons such as nerve gas and atomic bombs threatens our collective future.
-Like Steven Pinker's The Better Angels of Our Nature: Why Violence Has Declined (2012), which makes the case that violence has been decreasing in human society over time, Demonic Males makes the case that human males are genetically predisposed to violence, but that the human species also has the intellectual capacity to override this flaw if society recognizes that it is in human survival's interest to do so.
+Drawing on this comparison, Wrangham and Peterson examine the evolutionary origins of male violence, linking it to patterns of competition and alliance observed in chimpanzees.
+Rather than condemning violence as morally wrong, they describe it as an adaptive strategy that has shaped human social evolution.
+The authors warn, however, that in the modern world, where weapons and organized conflict magnify the scale of aggression, these ancient impulses pose a profound threat to humanity’s future.
+They argue that understanding and consciously managing these evolutionary drives is essential for the long-term survival of human societies.

 Reviews

+The response to the book was wide-ranging, not only in mainstream media but in academia, with reviews in such diverse publications as The New England Journal of Medicine, The Journal of Military History, and Gay & Lesbian Review Worldwide.
+The book was generally praised as easily readable, highly entertaining (or fascinating), and full of probing anecdotes.
+The book was cited as important in documenting that lethal violence is overwhelmingly a male trait.

+Recommendations for reading were highly polarized, with general interest media promoting the book and specialists in primate studies and anthropology tending to denounce it.
+The New York Times called it "enjoyable and easy to read" and said it "belongs to the emerging genre of serious scientific books that have something to say about questions of interest to many people, not just to specialists".
+Reviewers from primatology, biology, and anthropology were much more critical — in some cases, to the point of mockery — with the book described as "titillating and simplistic," unscientific, and filled with "classic tropes of… quackery."

 In a political interpretation of Demonic Males, biologist Philip Regal says that the book is partly an attack on the deconstructivist feminist theory that male violence is a purely social construct.
-Regal also considers the book to be "a broadside against the old utopian dreams of Atlantis, Eden, Elysium, a Golden Age, Romantic paintings, and the late Margaret Mead", which imagined human beings as naturally peaceful.
+Regal also considers the book to be "a broadside against the old utopian dreams of Atlantis, Eden, Elysium, a Golden Age, Romantic paintings, and the late Margaret Mead," which imagined human beings as naturally peaceful.

-The New York Times called it "enjoyable and easy to read", and said it "belongs to the emerging genre of serious scientific books that have something to say about questions of interest to many people, not just to specialists".